 by Dr. Marc Goldstein, MD, Curist Medical Advisor

-How Do I Know If I Have Spring Allergies or Coronavirus?
+How Do I Know If I Have Allergies or Coronavirus (COVID-19)?

 Unfortunately, some symptoms of allergies and coronavirus (COVID-19) do overlap.
 Common allergy symptoms, like sneezing and coughing, have been reported in people with coronavirus.
-Now that spring is here, it may be even harder to differentiate between allergies and the COVID-19 illness.
-Fortunately, there are several key symptoms that can help you tell the difference between allergies and coronavirus:
+During allergy season, it may be even harder to differentiate between allergies and COVID-19.
+Fortunately, there are several key symptoms that can help you tell the difference between allergies and coronavirus (COVID-19):

 - Allergy symptoms do NOT typically include fever, sore throat, or achiness, which have been reported in individuals infected with coronavirus.

-What are the Biggest Differences Between Allergy Symptoms (Hay Fever) and Coronavirus?
+What are the Biggest Differences Between Coronavirus (COVID-19) and Allergy Symptoms?

-One of the biggest differentiators is fever.
+One of the biggest differentiators between allergies vs COVID-19 is fever.
 Though some people refer to spring allergies as “hay fever”, people with spring allergies do not typically have fevers or achiness.
-In comparison, fever is common with coronavirus.
-The other is itchiness - people with allergies are often itchy (can be in your eyes, ears, throat, or nose), but this is not a reported symptom of COVID19.
+In comparison, fever is common with coronavirus (COVID-19).
+The other is itchiness - people with allergies are often itchy (can be in your eyes, ears, throat, or nose), but this is not a reported symptom of COVID-19.

 Is My Sneeze a Symptom of Seasonal Allergies or Coronavirus (COVID-19)?

 If you are sneezing but do not have fever, achiness, or sore throat, it is more likely that you are experiencing allergy symptoms.
 Allergy-induced sneezes will often occur in rapid, uncontrollable bouts.
 People with coronavirus appear to have more infrequent sneezes, which are accompanied by other symptoms.
 Check out Coronavirus and Sneezing to learn more.